 You must be a resident and you must have lived or worked in the Methow Valley for at least 12 months, or have a written commitment from a Methow Valley employer.
 In order to qualify for a mortgage, you will need to demonstrate that you can earn a living while living in the Methow Valley.

 Most MHT houses will be sold to buyers who have a gross household income that does not exceed 100% of Area Median Income (AMI).
-To give you a sense for if you might qualify, the following table shows the approximate 100% AMI based on HUD income figures for Okanogan County in 2018.
+To give you a sense for if you might qualify, the following table shows the approximate income and asset limits based on HUD income figures for Okanogan County in 2018.

 At the time you purchase your MHT home, personal assets may not exceed 80% of Area Median Income.
 If you are of retirement age or have assets in excess of MHT’s asset limit, you may still be eligible for a limited number of MHT homes.